-TechRadar welcomes Chris Boyd, Director of Research for FaceTime Security Labs,
+TechRadar welcomes Chris Boyd, Director of Research for FaceTime Security Labs, as guest columnist.

 A few days ago, I received a call from a friend in a bit of a state of distress - all I could get out of him was that his PlayStation 3 was "infected with a virus" and he couldn't get rid of the warning the console kept throwing at him.

 To me, this was extremely interesting - I don't recall ever seeing a genuine, honest to goodness virus capable of attacking the PS3, and security applications for the console go as far as blocking rogue websites - there are currently no virus scans, because there are no viruses.

 However, my friend was insistent that I check his console out, so off I went with a camera and a healthy dose of scepticism.
 At least, I would have done if he didn't live in Australia.
 I had to settle for a long, drawn out description of the problem and it took a while to pin it down.
 Let me go off on a tangent for a moment - don't worry, it'll all make sense shortly…

 Rogue anti-spyware websites are great, aren't they?
 Websites claiming you're infected with all sorts of nasties, with the intention of having you buy a (fake) security product that doesn't actually do anything.

 For the uninitiated, they trap you on the page with non-closable pop ups, insist you download executable files and generally make you wish you hadn't got out of bed in the morning.

 I must admit, this is something I'd not thought of before, but... given that you can browse any website you feel like with a PS3, surely the fake anti-spyware sites claiming you have a virus will happily appear on your TV screen, too?

 As it turns out, they most certainly do!
 Here's a fake security scan site, viewed on a regular PC: